-Present this form at the appropriate game to the Referee and opposing coach.
+Present this form at the appropriate game to the Referee and opposing coach

-PLEASE PRINT LEGIBLY

-Date: Time:

-Date of Game: Field Location:

-Home team and district:

-Visiting team and district:

-Home Coach: Phone #:

-Visiting Coach:

-#: Division: - (circle one) BOYS GIRLS

-CO-ED

-#1 Referee's name: #:

-#2 Referee's name: Phone

-#:

-Quarter/Half: Time Left: In which protest

-was lodged.

-Score at the time of protest:

-District Rep's Signature: Phone #:

-ble if upheld.
+Clermont Central Soccer Association Game Protest / Appeals Form This report must be turned into Director of Referees for CCSA.
+PLEASE PRINT LEGIBLY Date: Time: Date of Game: Field Location: Home team and district: Visiting team and district: Home Coach: Phone #: Visiting Coach: Phone #: Division: (circle one) BOYS GIRLS CO-ED #1 Referee's name: Phone #: #2 Referee's name: Phone #: Quarter/Half: Time Left: In which protest was lodged.
+Score at the time of protest: District Rep's Signature: Phone #: Protest fee \$50.00 refundable if upheld.
 Make checks payable to CCSA.
 Check/fee must accompany the protest.
 Coaches reason for protest.
-(U se other side or extra paper if necessary.)
+(Use other side or extra paper if necessary.)
 Protest Board Answer: